 Then, we’ll let you know if we think you do have a claim and will ask for your permission to put you in contact with a solicitor – you can say no, but if you do decide you’d like to go ahead then you’ll be put in contact with an experienced solicitor for a further free consultation.

-If you’re feeling ready to talk about your experience, or the experience of a loved one, you can reach us on 0800 234 6438, or fill in the secure contact form at the top of this page.
+If you’re feeling ready to talk about your experience, or the experience of a loved one, you can reach us on 0800 234 6438, or fill in one of the secure contact forms on this page.